 Most importantly, we can be assured of not only the existence of these due diligence documents but also their ongoing veracity.
 Currently, individuals or companies are required to submit these documents each time they open a new account, and banks and other financial institutions have no knowledge of account closures or adverse actions taken against the individual or company.
 However, with a blockchain, we can have a shared ledger to write and read, and financial institutions can then easily verify a client’s bankability.

 KYC with Privacy and No Paper on the Horizon

 What I suggest is a permissioned blockchain for KYC’ed individuals, with Oracles (or gatekeepers), who are trusted to control access to this chain.
 These Oracles could also be bonded for additional protection – most of these entities, such as banks and notaries, are already bonded in the jurisdiction in which they are licensed to operate.

 Ultimately, what we need is a system that allows users to get KYC-verified just once, with their information being allowed to be used from incorporation all the way to IPO.
-As there can be efficiencies in sharing the information and reducing the amount of independent KYC events – all parties save time.
+As there can be efficiencies in sharing the information and reducing the number of independent KYC events – all parties save time.
 A key aspect of KYC-Chain is that users can easily prove they are who they say they are, but in a way that is private.